-1. Introduction
+Introduction

 Information systems dealing with data related to location in real world space - here referred to as spatial data - are of increasing interest today.
 Many operations of government of all levels as well as planning and research exploit data about facts in relation to space.
-Such systems are found under different headings e.g. geographic information system, land information system, multi-purpose cadastre etc. This paper concentrates on general aspects of systems dealing with spatial data referred to as "spatial information systems", without consideration for differences between systems for differing purposes; an attempt for a taxonomy is presented elsewhere (Frank, 1980).
-This paper concentrates on systems which store data with an exact reference to location and describes geometry using points and vectors. lieve there are applications for such vector systems, especially if one considers the storage necessary for raster based systems.
-This is not to exclude systems of other types - there are obvious advantages in raster operations for certain tasks - but they seem to be substantially different and warrant a separate discussion.
+Such systems are found under different headings e.g. geographic information system, land information system, multi-purpose cadastre etc. This paper concentrates on general aspects of systems dealing with spatial data referred to general aspects of systems dealing with spatial data referred to as "spatial information systems", without consideration for differences between systems for differing purposes; an attempt for a taxonomy is presented elsewhere (Frank, 1980).
+This paper concentrates on systems which store data with an exact reference to location and describes geometry using points and vectors.
+We believe there are applications for such vector systems, especially if one considers the storage necessary for raster based systems.
+This is not to exclude systems of other types - there are obvious This is not to exclude systems of other types - there are obvious advantages in raster operations for certain tasks - but they seem to be substantially different and warrant a separate discussion.